Leonardo (Teenage Mutant Ninja Turtles): Reboot series

 Leonardo appears in Teenage Mutant Ninja Turtles, portrayed by Pete Ploszek in motion capture and voiced by Johnny Knoxville.
-In this movie, he is dedicated to perfecting his ninjutsu skills and will stop at nothing to defend his brothers and the entire city.
+In this film, he is dedicated to perfecting his ninjutsu skills and will stop at nothing to defend his brothers and the entire city.
 There are times when his cautious nature makes him clash with his brothers.
 Leonardo firmly believes it's his ninja duty to protect all people.
 He tends to have a similar personality to his other counterparts where he is determined to help people and keep his brothers in line.
 He and Raphael, unlike in their other adaptions, do fight over leadership although they have a brief argument over the Hamatshi and Raphael talking about leaving which Leo debunks Raph's claim.
-In the movie, he, like Donnie and Raph, does not seek April's attention, unlike Mikey who does.
-He also appears in the sequel, Out of the Shadows, although Knoxville didn't return to voice him, and Ploszek provided both motion-capture and voice.
+In the film, he, like Donnie and Raph, does not seek April's attention, unlike Mikey who does.
+He also appears in the sequel, Out of the Shadows, although Knoxville did not return to voice him.
+Pete Ploszek provided both motion-capture and voice for the character.

 DC crossover film

 Leonardo appears in the direct-to-video crossover film Batman vs. Teenage Mutant Ninja Turtles, voiced by Eric Bauza.
-He quickly bonds with Batman during the film and ends up defeating Ra’s al Ghūl in the climax.
+He quickly bonds with Batman during the film and ends up defeating Ra's al Ghul in the climax.

 Mutant Mayhem

-Leonardo appears in Teenage Mutant Ninja Turtles: Mutant Mayhem, the first animated Teenage Mutant Ninja Turtles film since TMNT (2007), voiced by real teenager Nicolas Cantu.
+Leonardo appears in Teenage Mutant Ninja Turtles: Mutant Mayhem, voiced by Nicolas Cantu.
 He is characterized as trying hard to be seen as serious, only for the others to mock him, making him feel slightly insecure about himself.
-Over the course the movie, he eventually comes into his own and starts to act more leader-like.
+Over the course of the film, he eventually comes into his own and starts to act more leader-like.
 He is also portrayed as having a crush on April O'Neil and is the first to suggest helping her, upon seeing her for the first time.